missabawse/volunteer-telegram-bot/README.md

 - Use the Prev/Next buttons to navigate and verify formatting.

 Initial pages included:
-- `01_resources.html` — Links to website, GitHub, events, contact.
+- [`01_resources.html`](./src/onboarding-pages/01_resources.html) — Links to website, GitHub, events, contact.
-- `02_admins.html` — Current admins/leads (edit this file to keep it up to date).
+- [`02_admins.html`](./src/onboarding-pages/02_admins.html) — Current admins/leads (edit this file to keep it up to date).
-- `03_socials.html` — How to post on socials.
+- [`03_socials.html`](./src/onboarding-pages/03_socials.html) — How to post on socials.

 ## 🔒 Security

+## ☁️ Vercel Deployment Note (Webhook Parity)

+If you deploy on Vercel using the webhook handler in [`api/webhook.ts`](./api/webhook.ts), please ensure it stays aligned with [`src/bot.ts`](./src/bot.ts):

+- **Commands**: Register any new commands in both files (or keep parity by copying the registrations).
+- **Handlers**: Wire new interactive handlers (e.g., wizard flows, confirmation handlers, callback handlers) in both places.
+- **Help text and setMyCommands**: Update the help message and `setMyCommands` in both files for consistency.

+This parity is required because Vercel uses `api/webhook.ts` to process Telegram updates in production, while `src/bot.ts` is typically used for local development.
+Missing command/handler registrations in `api/webhook.ts` will cause features to work locally but fail in production.

 - Never commit sensitive data (tokens, passwords, database URLs)
 - Use environment variables for all configuration